The Short Version:

 The task of the artist will always be to say something true, and the ultimate true story is the Gospel, gloriously confounding with its gore and surprise ending.
 Maybe that’s why truly satisfying stories reflect both suffering and hope, darkness and light.

-In short, I want to write the hard, good stories you can’t put down.
-Or stop thinking about.
+This is what I want to do: to say something true.
+To write the hard, good stories you can’t put down or stop thinking about.
 I hope you’ll join me on the journey.

 I’m married to my college sweetheart, and we are best friends.
 Everyone says that, but it’s true in our case.
 I like him and he likes me.
 We have three teenagers I’ve been homeschooling since they were in kindergarten, partly because we all liked it and partly because we lived abroad, traveled a lot, and found it to be the easiest way to keep some stability in our lives.
 I had my kids when I was in my early twenties (three kids in 32 months, to be exact).
 They have helped me grow up.

 I have lived in North America, Europe, and Asia.
 I’ve spent time in South America and Africa.
 I love this world.
 Also, it has broken my heart.
 Traveling has proven to me what we’ve always been told: people are, deep down, the same everywhere.
 Except when they’re different.